Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 Fix fast: Put UCR, renewals, and updates on a calendar with reminders. - Falling for scam sites

 Fix fast: Stick with official resources and trusted partners; if it feels like a pop-up DMV, it probably is.
+Review this DOT number application guide before paying a third-party site.

 Clean compliance data matters early—inspections and violations can follow you into pricing.
 See how your record connects to premiums here: DOT record trucking insurance.